ropensci/roweb3/content/blog/2023-12-20-champions-program-projects/index.md

 {{< figure src = "R-Ladies-SaoPaulo.jpg" alt = "R-Ladies Sao Paulo attendees' group photo.
 The gropu is around 30 people smiling.
 Haydee is wearing an R-Ladies T-shirt" caption = "<strong>R-Ladies Sao Paulo event group photo</strong>">}}

+All the latin american participant of the program [wrote a summary about their expericience on the program](https://ropensci.org/es/blog/2024/01/09/champions-program-latinr/) that was accepted at LatinR and [presented in Universidad de La Republica (Uruguay) by Haydee Svab in Portuguese representing all the authors](https://hsvab.github.io/latinr2023-championsprogram/#/).

-All our champions and mentors wrote blog posts for the rOpenSci webpage (English, Spanish).
+All our champions and mentors wrote blog posts for the rOpenSci webpage ([English](https://ropensci.org/tags/champions-program/), [Spanish](https://ropensci.org/es/tags/champions-program/)).

 Our champions have activities planned for 2024.
 Stay tuned to learn about them!

+## Closing the program and next steps

+Our champions have been very successful in the delivery of their projects, building high quality software with focus on their countries and discipline.
+They work impact also spread to their home institutions and related communities that they participate in.
+Not only because of the outreach activities sharing information and knowledge contextualized for their audience, but also for researching and developing solutions to common problems for participation such as language.

 ## Acknowledgements